skobnx/ShadowverseEvolveCockatrice/README.md

 3. Open the Cockatrice program.
 If a prompt appears indicating that it will run Oracle, allow it to do so.

-4. In Cockatrice, navigate to "Card Database" and select "Manage Sets".
-From the dropdown menu, choose "Open custom sets folder".
+4. In Cockatrice, navigate to "Card Database" and select "Open custom sets folder".

 5. Locate the "ShadowverseEvolveTCG.xml" file you downloaded from the GitHub page.
 Move this file into the custom sets folder.